 Changes in State Export Data in 2014

-The 2014 update of State Export Data included several changes from the 2013 update.
-The number of agricultural commodity categories for which estimates are provided is reduced from 23 to 20 in 2014.
-The coverage changes are made in response to changes in the coverage of U.S. farm cash receipts data released by the Economic Research Service and, in some cases, to reduced levels of U.S. exports in a commodity category.
-ERS uses a $2 billion level of exports as the cutoff for inclusion as a separate category.
-Below are the major changes made in the 2014 update:
+The 2014 update of State Export Data included a few changes from the 2013 update.
+The coverage changes are made in response to changes in the coverage of U.S. farm cash receipts data released by the Economic Research Service.
+Listed below are the changes made in the 2014 update:

 - Tree nuts are combined with processed fruits because cash receipts for tree nuts are not available separately from fruits.

-- A new “Other livestock products” group was separated from “Other Products” in the 2013 export commodity list to allow separation of animal products from plant products.
+- A new “Other livestock products” category was separated from “Other Products” in the 2013 export commodity list to allow separation of animal products from plant products.

-- “Poultry products” replaced the former “Chicken meat” export estimates in order to include other poultry products.
+- “Poultry products” replaced the former “Chicken meat” export estimates in order to include other poultry products such as turkey meat and chicken eggs.

-- “Total animal products” and “Total plant products” summations are added to provide aggregate export estimates for the two agricultural sectors.
+- Summations for “Total animal products” and “Total plant products” are added to provide aggregate export estimates for the two agricultural sectors

 Methodology Based on Farm Cash Receipts